 - Add the spices and mint and the tomato paste and water and blend together well.

-- To assemble, roll out each puff pastry sheet on a lightly floured surface.
+To assemble, roll out each puff pastry sheet on a lightly floured surface into 12 inch squares.

-- Place a small amount of filling in the center of a square.
+Place a small amount of filling in the center of a square.
+Brush the edges around the filling with the egg wash.
 Top with another square and seal with the tines of a fork.

-- Brush with egg wash and bake for about 25 minutes on a baking sheet lined with parchment paper.
+Brush the tops with egg wash and bake for about 25 minutes on a baking sheet lined with parchment paper until golden brown.

 - Serve warm.